Alternatives to Selling: Becoming a Landlord

 If, on the other hand, you've got your hands full with other projects, don't have the time or inclination to learn the landlord/tenant laws, and aren't ready for regular dealings with tenants, contractors, and local officials, being a landlord may not be for you.

-To learn what it takes to be a landlord, see First-Time Landlord: Renting Out a Single-Family Home, by Janet Portman, Marcia Stewart, and Michael Molinski (Nolo).
+To learn what it takes to be a landlord, see First-Time Landlord: Renting Out a Single-Family Home, by Ilona Bray, Janet Portman, and Marcia Stewart (Nolo).